varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-backends.rst

 server is the server providing the content Varnish will accelerate.

 Our first task is to tell Varnish where it can find its content.
-Start your favorite text editor and open the varnish default configuration file.
-If you installed from source this is /usr/local/etc/varnish/default.vcl, if you installed from a package it is probably /etc/varnish/default.vcl.
+Start your favorite text editor and open the relevant VCL file.

 Somewhere in the top there will be a section that looks a bit like this.::